rsuwaileh/IDRISI/README.md

 **⚠️ Note**: we are not releasing the _test_ partitions of all datasets since they will be part of the evaluation of a competition called "_Location Mention Recognition from Social Media Text_" that we will announce soon.

 **IDRISI-R** is released in two **_versions_**:
-- `gold`: Around 20K and 4.6K human-labeled tweets for English and Arabic, respectively.
+- `gold`: around 20K and 4.6K human-labeled tweets for English and Arabic, respectively.
 The annotation was done using crowd wrokersa dn in-house worker for English and Arabic, respectively.
 - `silver`: around 57K and 1.2M automatically-annotated English and Arabic tweets, respectively.
 The annotation was done using best performing LMR models.

 The tweet datasets naturally support two processing **_setups_** that are: